hanabi/hanabi.github.io/Reference.md

 ### The Echo Scream Discard Chop Move

 * A *Scream Discard Chop Move* is done only as a last resort.
-So, if the next player has an unimportant card on chop, then the move is usually a *Generation Discard* and does not chop move anyone.
+So, if the next player has an unimportant card on chop, then the move is usually a *Generation Discard* and does not *Chop Move* anyone.
 * However, what if a *Scream Discard* is done and the next player has either:
   * a known playable card
   * a known safe trash discard
 * Since *Scream Discards* are only done as a last resort, the clue must have some other meaning.
 So, it *Chop Moves* both the next player **and** the player after that.
 This is called an *Echo Scream Discard*, because it "bounces" off the next player and travels to the next player after that as a "double scream".
 * Similar to a normal *Scream Discard*, all of the players who are *Chop Moved* are not allowed to discard on their next turn.
 * In the unlikely scenario where **two** people in a row have known plays / known safe discards, then the *Echo Scream Discard* will bounce off of two people and perform **three** *Chop Moves* in total.
-(And three people in a row cause four chop moves, and so forth.)
+(And three people in a row cause four *Chop Moves*, and so forth.)
 * An *Echo Whisper Discard* works in the same way.

 ### The Double Scream Discard Chop Move